 How To Measure Salinity In A Saltwater Aquarium

-Measuring salinity correctly is an important skill for maintaining a saltwater aquarium because the fish and other animals inside the tank depend upon you as an aquarist to maintain the proper salinity levels, without fluctuations, on a regular basis.
+Measuring salinity correctly is an important skill for maintaining a saltwater aquarium because the fish and other animals inside the tank depend upon you as an aquarist to maintain the proper salinity levels without fluctuations.

 What Is Salinity?

 Salinity is the measure of dissolved salts in water.
 Salinity is typically measured in parts per thousand (ppt) or specific gravity (sg) but can also be measured using conductivity.
 The more salt in the water, the higher the salinity readings will be.
 In an aquarium, we typically are using artificial seawater that resembles natural seawater in terms of chemical composition.

 Seawater is a complex chemical solution that contains almost every known element at varying concentrations.
 Seawater contains organic and inorganic chemicals and a wide range of trace elements.
 Some elements exist in more abundance making them more predominant over their influence on salinity.

 - Chloride generally exists in about 19,000 ppm